yegor256/blog/_posts/2015/jan/2015-01-26-happy-boss-false-objective.md

 the boss you interact with is just a hired manager who translates project objectives into plans, instructions, schedules, etc.

+{% quote Being a professional team player requires a constant readiness to resist each and every instruction %}

 This boss is your colleague who does management while you're writing code.
 You're both equal.
 You and he are in the same boat.
 Your functions are different than his; that's all.
 You're not working